Radio City Music Hall: Early 21st century

 Radio City Music Hall announced a decision to remain open on March 12 and 13, 2020, amid a ban on gatherings of 500 or more in response to the COVID-19 pandemic in New York City.
 This decision initially stood in contrast to many other venues and public events in New York City, which had shut down.
 Radio City decided to remain closed after March 13, with no set reopening date, since other venues had also closed indefinitely.
 This affected events like the 74th Tony Awards, originally scheduled for June 7 but was then postponed after Radio City's closure.
 In early 2021, New York governor Andrew Cuomo announced that Radio City would be able to open with limited capacity that April.
 Cuomo subsequently announced Radio City would reopen that June, without capacity limits or mask restrictions, but only to patrons who had received a COVID-19 vaccine.

 Development firm Tishman Speyer submitted proposals to the LPC to construct a 24000 ft2 rooftop terrace on Radio City Music Hall, as well as a pedestrian bridge to 1270 Avenue of the Americas.
 These plans dated from an original proposal for the theater that was never carried out.
 The LPC approved the plans in March 2021.
 At the time, the terrace was scheduled to open in late 2021 and would only be usable by tenants of 1270 Avenue of the Americas and their guests.
 The garden opened in September 2021 and is formally known as Radio Park.
 Designed by the firm of HMWhite, Radio Park includes birch trees, a set of bleachers, and various pathways.
 The entirety of Radio Park is placed on a gradual slope because the connection to 50 Rockefeller Plaza is higher than Radio City Music Hall's roof.
-In October 2025, MSG Entertainment announced that it would spend $7 million upgrading Radio City's sound system.
+In October 2025, MSG Entertainment announced that it would spend $7 million upgrading Radio City's sound system with a spatial audio system.